Rohith1807/Restaurant-Sales-Dashboard/README.md

 5️⃣ **Create a Power BI Report**:

--Open Power BI Desktop.
+- Open Power BI Desktop.
--Click "Get Data" → "Text/CSV" and import the `merged_sales_menu_customers.csv` file.
+- Click "Get Data" → "Text/CSV" and import the `merged_sales_menu_customers.csv` file.
--Perform any transformations (if needed) using Power Query.
+- Perform any transformations (if needed) using Power Query.
--Use Power BI visuals (bar charts, slicers, KPIs) to create the dashboard.
+- Use Power BI visuals (bar charts, slicers, KPIs) to create the dashboard.